-- Any person, including State Revenue Office employees and contractors, can make a public interest disclosure about improper conduct engaged in, or detrimental action taken by, the State Revenue Office or its employees and contractors. - A disclosure can be made by an individual or a group of individuals. - A company or business cannot make a public interest disclosure. - While a person can make a disclosure on behalf of another, only the person making the disclosure will receive the full protection of the PID Act in relation to that disclosure.
+- Any person, including SRO employees and contractors, can make a public interest disclosure about improper conduct, or detrimental action engaged or proposed to be engaged by the SRO or its employees and contractors. - A disclosure can be made by an individual or a group of individuals.
+A company or business cannot make a public interest disclosure. - While a person can make a disclosure on behalf of another, only the person making the disclosure will receive the full protection of the PID Act in relation to that disclosure.
 The person on whose behalf they are making the disclosure may only receive limited protection. - A disclosure does not specifically have to refer to the PID Act or the protections in the PID Act for it to be a public interest disclosure under the Act.